followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/rowTemplate.md

 ---
 [note]

 Disable [column reordering](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#allowColumnReordering), [grouping](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#allowGrouping), and [column fixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/) when you specify the row template.
 Its content cannot automatically synchronize with the column layout, which makes these features inoperative.
+[Command columns](/Documentation/Guide/Widgets/DataGrid/Columns/Column_Types/Command_Columns/) are not supported either.

 You should also implement the following features manually: [editing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#editRowrowIndex), [adaptability](/Documentation/Guide/Widgets/DataGrid/Columns/Adaptability/), [multiple selection](/Documentation/Guide/Widgets/DataGrid/Selection/#API), and [master-detail interface](/Documentation/Guide/Widgets/DataGrid/Master-Detail_Interface/#API).
 Follow the links to see the API that can help you with this task.

 [/note]